 I see more focus on using commercial and residential development as a tool to measure community impact and using the capital markets to achieve a broader scope of community impact than ever before.

-In the NMTC area, more and more projects are leveraging as many sources of financing as possible in order to maximize the benefit that NMTCs can provide.
-This includes state and local funds, third-party commercial financing, and “stacking” multiple credit programs through the NMTC funnel.
+In both the HTC and the NMTC areas, more and more projects are leveraging as many sources of financing as possible in order to maximize the benefit that tax credits can provide.
+This includes state and local funds (both debt and grant dollars), third-party commercial financing, and “stacking” multiple credit programs through the NMTC funnel.
 We’re helping our clients identify those non-traditional sources and navigate the various statutory, business, and legal requirements that must be balanced in order for all the sources to work together for the underlying project.